How Carry Trades Impact 6J Futures: The Real Engine Behind Yen Trends

 - VIX spikes

-This ties directly into your article on 6J drivers.
+This ties directly into my article on 6J drivers.